Brendan's Death Song

-"Brendan's Death Song" is a song by the Red Hot Chili Peppers from their 2011 album I'm with You and was released as the album's fifth and final single on June 11, 2012 through digital download.
+"Brendan's Death Song" is a song by the Red Hot Chili Peppers from their 2011 album I'm with You and was released as the album's fourth and final single on June 11, 2012 through digital download.
 A two-track CD single was released in Germany on August 24, 2012.

 Song background

 The song is about Brendan Mullen, founder of The Masque, a small punk rock club which was an important part of the early Los Angeles punk scene.
 Mullen was also a longtime friend of the Chili Peppers and one of the first music promoters to give the band their start.
 In 1983, Anthony and Flea had a demo tape and took it to a popular L.A. club, Club Lingerie.
 There they had their first encounter with Mullen, who was the booker for the club.
 They played Mullen their tape while they danced around to the song for an opening spot for the Bad Brains, who were an influence to the band and kings of the punk rock scene at the time.
 Many years later Mullen was working with Blackie Dammett on the Chili Peppers biography, Red Hot Chili Peppers: An Oral/Visual History when he died suddenly after suffering a stroke in 2009 and was unable to complete work on the book though it eventually was finished by Mullen's long-time companion Kateri Butler and designer/musician John Curry, who had been friends with Brendan since the Masque days and was a member of The Flyboys.
 The book was released in 2010.
 Flea responded to Mullen's passing by writing a two-page article in the Los Angeles Times.

 According to a July 2011 interview with singer Anthony Kiedis, Mullen died on the first day of rehearsals for the album.
 Kiedis said he received a text message about the death and he informed the band when he got to rehearsals.
 Without talking, the band quickly started to play music and the jam, which was the basis for the song, came right away.
 Kiedis stated that the song has the feel of a death march but ultimately "the song is more of a celebration than a bummer."
 Kiedis describes his favorite part of the song being the bridge, which is much darker and there is a feeling of falling into the unknown abyss of dying.
 The guitarist Josh Klinghoffer described the song as being part acoustic mourning, part galloping hard-rock send-off.

 Despite getting no radio airplay, fans voted the song tenth best of the year in the Rolling Stone Top 10 Reader's Poll of 2011.
 In an interview with Billboard, published March 6, 2012, Chad Smith announced the song would be the band's next single.